PurpleAlien/jk-bms_grafana/README.md

 # Pinout and connection

 The JK BMS has an RS-485 port, but this is actually a TTL UART that gets turned into RS-485 with an optional converter, which in turn can be used with a RS-485 to USB converter.
 While this works, you don't need this whole chain.
-You can directly connect a TTL to USB converter (like this one: https://www.amazon.com/HJHYUL-CP2102-USB-Serial-Adapter/dp/B0FJRTL572&tag=solarsizer-20) to the TTL UART port.
+You can directly connect a TTL to USB converter (like this one [like this one](https://www.amazon.com/HJHYUL-CP2102-USB-Serial-Adapter/dp/B0FJRTL572)) to the TTL UART port.
 The pin-out on the connector:

 ```
 RS485-TTL plug on BMS (4 Pins, JST 1.25mm pinch)